 The LIVE aspect of this cannot be overstated.
 We were continually astonished by the breadth and depth of the production, saying aloud, “How did they DO that??”
 It was SO big, SO creative, SO daring.
 Knowing that it was live – that anything could happen – added the perfect element of nervous excitement (you’ve gotta admit – seeing that golf cart nearly bite it at the end was pretty wild).

 And that, I think, is the first reason why this production resonated with me: it was beyond anything I’d ever imagined on television.
 We were watching something extraordinary; history being made.
-Whereas so much of what makes modern media great is, well, its modernness – 3D and CGI and other technical stuff – Grease: Live was made spectacular simply through imagination, hard work, ridiculous planning and precision and practice, and a go-for-broke attitude.
-When I showed Nick my favorite scenes, I wasn’t raving about the special effects or the actors’ Emmy-worthy performances (um, no); instead, I showed him the finale and “Freddy My Love” so he could see how impressive the sets and staging were.
+Whereas so much of what makes modern media great is, well, its modernness – 3D and CGI and other technical stuff – Grease: Live was made spectacular simply through imagination, hard work, ridiculous planning and precision and practice, and a go-for-broke attitude, all part of director Tommy Kail’s tremendous vision.
+When I showed Nick my favorite scenes, I wasn’t raving about the special effects or the actors’ Emmy-worthy performances; instead, I showed him the finale and “Freddy My Love” so he could see how impressive the sets and staging were.
 (He was duly impressed.)

 Which brings me to my second reason for so thoroughly loving this show: it was a spectacle.
 As I’ve said before, I’m big on ceremony.
 I love pomp and circumstance and pageantry and huge, sappy gestures.
 Whether it’s the Olympics, the Tonys, the Super Bowl, Presidential inaugurations, soldier homecomings, “We Are The World”, or a flashmob wedding proposal — the more people who come together to joyfully celebrate something, the more I am ALL IN.